espocrm/documentation/docs/user-guide/mass-email.md

 1. Create a new **Campaign** with the type *Email* or *Newsletter*.
 Select one or a few target lists in the **Target Lists** field.
 2. After the Campaign record is created create a **Mass Email** for this campaign: click the plus icon on the Mass Email panel.
 Specify the **Date Start** − when emails should be sent, and select an **Email Template**.
 Make sure the **Status** is set to *Pending*.

 If everything is set up right, emails should go out.
-They should be sent in portions every hour (you can change the portion size at Administration > Outbound Emails).
-The administrator can change the **Scheduling** at Administration > Scheduled Jobs > Check Group Email Accounts.
+They will be sent in portions.
+You can change the portion size at Administration > Outbound Emails.
+The administrator can change the **Scheduling** at Administration > Scheduled Jobs > Send Mass Emails.

 You can check if emails are sent in the **Log** panel on the Campaign detail view.